Introduction on How to Become a Data Scientist

 4. Data Visualization

-Data visualization is very much important in the field of data science as you should know how your data behaves after your analysis.
-If you could foresee it well, then you are halfway done at the beginning of the exploration of data.
-While analyzing data, visualize where data can take you if you take the right way.
+Data visualization is very important in data science as you should know how your data behaves after your analysis.
+If you could foresee it well, you are halfway done at the beginning of data exploration.
+While analyzing data, visualize where data can take you if you take it the right way.
 Or what happens if you take the opposite side of the road?
 People may laugh at me if I say that creativity is an important part of data visualization.
 But this is true.
-Graphs and plots can help you a great deal in doing the work without doing all the calculations and coding part.
+Graphs and plots can help you do the work without doing all the calculations and coding parts.
 Some data visualization tools include Excel, Tableau, Google charts and so on.

 5. Machine Learning